DIDSR/calzone/paper/paper.md

 ### Metrics class
-`calzone` also provides a class `CalibrationMetrics` to calculate all the metrics mentioned above.
-The user can also use the class to calculate the metrics.
+`calzone` also provides a class called `CalibrationMetrics()` to calculate all the metrics mentioned above.
+The user can also use this class to calculate the metrics.

 ```python
 from calzone.metrics import CalibrationMetrics